mixpanel/docs/pages/docs/features/sessions.md

 ![](/pages-per-session.png)

 This tells us that the average number of pages per session is ~1.3 and has been fairly stable.
-This is fairly common, due to bounces (sessions where users just see 1 page and quickly bounce).
+This is fairly common due to bounces (sessions where users just see one page and quickly bounce).
 To filter out bounces, we can filter for sessions that are longer than 10 seconds:

 ![](/pages-per-session-nobounce.png)